Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using Unified Formalism: Results and Discussion

-Since a proper estimation of volume is required to extract the value of $k_T~(fm^3/GeV)$, different techniques have been developed and tested on diverse datasets to extract the volume parameter \cite{Braun-Munzinger:2014lba, Cleymans:2012ya, Abelev:2014pja, Tawfik:2019oct, Gardim:2020sma, Azmi:2015xqa, Chatterjee:2015fua, BraunMunzinger:2003zz}.
-Although the numerical values vary greatly in different models, all of them are in the order of $10^3-10^4~fm^3$ and hence utilizing the value of volume from these models will give us the value of $\kappa_T$ in the order of $1-10~fm^3/GeV$.
-Therefore, the obtained value of $k_T$ is very low as compared to the water and other materials, indicating that the compressibility of the system created in the heavy-ion collision is very close to an ideal fluid.
-Proper estimation of volume is still an undergoing field of research, hence, we did not select a particular model and instead, we presented the value in terms of $k_T/V$.\\ In order to develop a deeper understanding and to explore the possibility of a near-ideal behavior of the produced medium, we have also calculated the speed of sound for different collision systems.
-The speed of sound in a medium reveals the properties of the medium via the equation of state.
-In Fig.~\ref{Fig2}, we have plotted the squared speed of sound with charged-particle multiplicity for three different energies estimated using the Eq.~(\ref{eq27}).
-It is observed that the value of the squared speed of sound is very close to $1/3$ times the speed of light squared, and the value increases with the increase in $\big<\diff{N_{ch}}\eta\big>$ suggesting that the system becomes more ideal at larger multiplicity.
-This observation complements the near-ideal behaviour already indicated from the measurement of isothermal compressibility.
+A proper estimation of volume is required to extract the value of $\kappa_T~(fm^3/GeV)$.
+Different techniques have been developed and tested on diverse datasets to extract the volume parameter~\cite{Braun-Munzinger:2014lba, Cleymans:2012ya, Abelev:2014pja, Tawfik:2019oct, Gardim:2020sma, Azmi:2015xqa, Chatterjee:2015fua, BraunMunzinger:2003zz}.
+Although~the numerical values vary greatly in different models, all of them are in the order of $10^3-10^4~fm^3$ and hence utilizing the value of volume from these models will give us the value of $\kappa_T$ in the order of $1-10~fm^3/GeV$.
+This range of the value of $\kappa_T$ matches well with the values obtained by other techniques in the Ref.~\cite{Sahu:2020nbu, Khuntia:2018non}.
+The obtained value of $\kappa_T$ is very low as compared to the water and other materials, indicating that the compressibility of the system created in the heavy-ion collision is very close to an ideal fluid.
+Proper estimation of volume is still an undergoing field of research, hence, we did not select a particular model and instead, we presented the value in terms of $\kappa_T/V$.